-(CNN) -- Officers in two Utah cities will make extra patrols Monday, the anniversary of the slayings of two women -- one in 2006, the other in 2008 -- who investigators believe were killed by the same person.
+(CNN) -- Officers in two Utah cities will make extra patrols Monday, the anniversary of the slayings of two women -- one in 2006, one in 2008 -- who investigators believe were killed by the same person.

-Sonia Mejia, left, 29, and Damiana Castillo, 57, were killed on the same date two years apart, police say.
+Sonia Mejia (left), 29, and Damiana Castillo, 57, were killed on the same date two years apart, Utah police say.

 Authorities are trying to determine whether the date is significant, but they want residents "to be cautious in general" and not focus just on Monday, West Valley City police Sgt.
 Mike Powell said.
 Still, police will do extra patrols Monday "just so the public is aware we're out and about," he said.

 Investigators are not saying a serial killer was involved, Powell said.
 But the links are alarming for the involved neighborhoods, which are heavily populated by Latinos, the director of a Hispanic advocacy group said.

 "[News of the links] is important because, although I think law enforcement doesn't want to say it, this could be a serial killer type of thing, and there's concern from our point of view that there could be a guy that could be trying to kill people on a certain date," said Tony Yapias, director of Proyecto Latino de Utah.

 Mejia, 29, was six months' pregnant when she was sexually assaulted and strangled, CNN affiliate KSL-TV reported.
 She was found dead in her Taylorsville apartment, and her unborn child died, too, police said.

 Her car was found abandoned outside a hotel in nearby Murray, Utah, according to KSL.
 Some jewelry of Mejia's is missing, Powell said.